Reedy Creek (Qld)

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-According to AreaSearch's aggregation of ATO data released on 30 June 2023 for the financial year ending that date, Reedy Creek had a median income among taxpayers of $50,875 and an average income of $64,447.
-These figures are below the national averages of $53,146 and $66,593 respectively for Rest of Qld.
-Based on Wage Price Index growth of 9.91% between financial years 2023 and 2025, estimated median income is approximately $55,917 and average income is around $70,834 as of September 2025.
-Census data from 2021 shows household income ranks at the 79th percentile ($2,229 weekly) and personal income at the 61st percentile.
-Income distribution indicates that 33.1% of Reedy Creek's population (2,617 individuals) earn between $1,500 and $2,999 per week, similar to the surrounding region where 31.7% fall into this bracket.
-The suburb demonstrates affluence with 34.1% earning over $3,000 weekly, supporting premium retail and services.
+According to AreaSearch's aggregation of ATO data released for financial year 2023, Reedy Creek had a median income among taxpayers of $50,875.
+The average income stood at $64,447, which was below the national average.
+In comparison, Rest of Qld had levels of $53,146 and $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Reedy Creek would be approximately $55,917 (median) and $70,834 (average) as of September 2025.
+Census 2021 income data shows household income ranks at the 79th percentile ($2,229 weekly), while personal income sits at the 61st percentile.
+Distribution data shows 33.1% of the population fall within the $1,500 - $2,999 income range, with 34.1% earning over $3,000 per week.
 High housing costs consume 16.6% of income, but strong earnings place disposable income at the 78th percentile.
-Reedy Creek's SEIFA income ranking places it in the 7th decile.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income